Browse for Organizations

 The financial commitment varies by organization and council.
 We can generally say the costs range between $250 - $300 in a student’s first semester of membership.
 The first semester is typically the most expensive because it includes fees for (inter)national organizations (initiation, paperwork processing, badges) and new member education materials.
 Membership dues over a students’ time in the organization supports (inter)national insurance costs and other headquarters fees and funds chapter experiences (academic workshops, social events, community service interests, etc.).
 In most cases, payment plans are available to assist students.
 We encourage students to ask good questions about financial commitment as they explore membership to fully understand the financial undertaking of joining a fraternity or sorority.

 Absolutely not!
-Each chapter has its own scholastic program and mandates that each member maintain a minimum grade point average to remain active in the chapter.
+Each chapter has its own scholastic program and mandates that each member maintains a minimum grade point average to remain active in the chapter.
 Chapter scholarship programs are in place to help members succeed in their classes through tutoring, study groups, academic skill-building workshops, and incentives.
 Scholastic excellence is one of the pillars of Fraternity & Sorority Life and the chapters do everything that they can to support each other and their members.

 Along with the benefits of support, encouragement, and friendships that last a lifetime, fraternity and sorority membership offers many practical benefits to its members.
 All groups offer scholarships, loans, and other financial aid to members.
 Members of fraternities and sororities have numerous opportunities to develop leadership skills by attending seminars, holding officer and committee positions within the chapter, and serving as a role model for younger members.
 Through volunteering in the community and on campus, members of fraternities and sororities develop the self-worth that comes from serving others.
 After graduation, students have access to alumni networks to support their post-college transition.